PaperPrototype/themachinery-books/tutorials/src/the_truth/custom_asset/part1.md

 # Create a custom asset part 1

 This walkthrough shows you how to add a custom asset to the Engine.
 You should have basic knowledge about how to write a custom plugin.
-If not, you might want to check this Guide.
+If not, you might want to check this [Guide](/the_machinery_book/extending_the_machinery/the_plugin_system.html).
 The goal for this walkthrough is to write a text file asset.

-This walkthrough will cover the following topics:
+In the parts 1 - 3 we will cover the following topics:

 - How to create your asset
 - How to associate data with your asset